openmoh/openmohaa/docs/markdown/03-configuration/02-configuration-server.md

 Make the server joinable only with a password.
 By default, no password is set.

+### `g_playeranim_legs_continous`

+If enabled, the legs animation continues from its current time between animations instead of restarting.
+Defaults to `1`.

+This prevents some tricks such as `ghost walking` where a player rapidly switch weapons to avoid emitting footsteps sounds.

 ### `g_teamdamage`

 - `0` (the default): Friendly fire disabled.